 - Form 16: which is issued by the employer to the employee incorporating details of tax deducted by the employer throughout the year, and

-- Form 16A: which is issued in all cases other than salary.
+- Form 16A: This is issued in all cases other than salary.

-However, had Mr. Gupta been working as a professional and received professional fees from an organization which is subject to TDS, then he will be provided Form 16A for the same.
+However, had Mr. Gupta been working as a professional and received professional fees from an organization that is subject to TDS, then he will be provided Form 16A for the same.

 3) When TDS should be deducted?

-Say, ABC Private Limited has to make payment of Rs 50,000/- to Mr. XYZ in exchange of professional services.
+Say, ABC Private Limited has to make payment of Rs 50,000/- to Mr. XYZ in exchange for professional services.

 Mr. XYZ was paid Rs 30,000/- in advance on 15th July.
-XYZ raised invoice after completion of work on 31st July and rest of payment is to be made.
+XYZ raised the invoice after completion of work on 31st July and the rest of the payment is to be made.

-In such case the company should have deducted tax in the following manner:
+In such a case the company should have deducted tax in the following manner:

 Mr. XYZ raised the invoice on 15th July and was paid whole consideration at one go on 31st July.

-In such whole amount of Rs 5000/- shall be deducted on 15th July, the date when payment got due, and a net payment of Rs 45000/- shall be made on 31st July.
+In such a whole amount of Rs 5,000/- shall be deducted on 15th July, the date when payment got due, and a net payment of Rs 45,000/- shall be made on 31st July.

 Mr. XYZ is to receive the whole amount of Rs 50,000/- well in advance before completion of the assignment.